AlirezaBiria/dpdk-project/README.md

 * This captures all user-space function calls and essential performance metrics.
 * Run the script while traffic is being replayed.
+## 📊 Analysis with Trace Compass
+### 🔥 Flame Graph – Function-Level Execution Time Distribution

+This section presents the analysis of the first trace visualization using **Flame Graph** in Trace Compass.
+The Flame Graph highlights the relative execution time of user-space functions during the runtime of `dpdk-testpmd` with `net_tap`.

+#### 🔍 Key Observations:
+- The function `common_fwd_stream_transmit` accounts for a large portion of total execution time, indicating its central role in packet forwarding.
+- Significant overhead is also observed in `rte_eth_tx_burst` and memory-related functions such as `rte_pktmbuf_free_seg` and `rte_mempool_put_bulk`.
+- Functions prefixed with `rte_mempool_trace_` suggest noticeable time spent managing the local mempool cache.
+- In contrast, the receive path (`common_fwd_stream_receive`, `rte_eth_rx_burst`) appears to contribute less overhead than the transmit path.

+#### 💡 Conclusion:
+The transmit path, especially memory handling and mbuf recycling, constitutes the main performance bottleneck in this trace.
+Further analysis with the Statistics View will help confirm these findings by measuring function call frequencies and average durations.